aliismayilov/aliismayilov.github.io/_posts/blog/2014-12-06-deploy-gulp-yeoman-webapp-to-amazon-s3.md

 I tried to do it on my own project with [gulp-gzip](https://www.npmjs.org/package/gulp-gzip), but I had a hard time with Content-Types and Content-Encoding.
 Filename references can be solved with [gulp-rev-replace](https://www.npmjs.org/package/gulp-rev-replace).
 Which is also described in asset revisioning recipe.

 The easiest solution I found was to use [gulp-awspublish](https://www.npmjs.org/package/gulp-awspublish) which already has a built-in support for it.
 We are already using it for deployment.
-Just add the following command and that's it:
+Just add the following line and that's it:

 ```diff
 gulp.task('deploy', ['build'], function () {